-- TWC determined that the rules will not have an adverse economic impact on small businesses or 31 - 32 rural communities, as the proposed rules place no requirements on small businesses or rural - 33 communities.
-The rules govern child care providers that voluntarily participate in TWC-funded - 34 child care services.
+- TWC determined that the rules will not have an adverse economic impact on small businesses or rural communities, as the proposed rules place no requirements on small businesses or rural communities.
+The rules govern shill agree providers that volunterily portion to in TWC funded - communities.
+The rules govern child care providers that voluntarily participate in TWC-funded child care services. - 40 child care services proposed rules will be to improve program quality, efficiency, and operational consistency.

-36 Mariana Vega, Director, Labor Market Information, determined that there is not a significant 37 negative impact upon employment conditions in the state as a result of the rules.
+Mariana Vega, Director, Labor Market Information, determined that there is not a significant negative impact upon employment conditions in the state as a result of the rules.

-- 39 Reagan Miller, Director, Child Care and Early Learning, determined that for each year of the 40 first five years the rules are in effect, the public benefit anticipated as a result of enforcing the - 41 proposed rules will be to improve program quality, efficiency, and operational consistency.
+- Reagan Miller, Director, Child Care and Early Learning, determined that for each year of the - 46 first five years the rules are in effect, the public benefit anticipated as a result of enforcing the